bridgecrew-perf4/terraform-970/workspaces_terraform/tf_ws_rds_webserver/README.md

 }

  ```
- Or you can change it on root webserver module:
+ Or we can change it on root webserver module:
  ```
   remote_state = {
      bucket = "terraform-nazy-state"